dl1mx/zerofeed/README.md

 Which makes the code in `getSMPWR()` produce the power consumption value:

 ```
-$ curl -s http://192.168.60.7/cm?cmnd=status%208 | jq '.StatusSNS.LK13BE.Power_curr'
+$ curl -s "http://192.168.60.7/cm?user=admin&password=password&cmnd=status%208" | jq '.StatusSNS.ENERGY.Power[0]'
 509
 ```

-Please check your smart meter with the full `jq` output and find the needed power consumption in the JSON tree to get the correct string for your smart meter for the power value (analogue to the '.StatusSNS.LK13BE.Power_curr' example) - and update this string in `getSMPWR()` for your local setup.
+Please check your smart meter with the full `jq` output and find the needed power consumption in the JSON tree to get the correct string for your smart meter for the power value (analogue to the '.StatusSNS.ENERGY.Power_curr' example) - and update this string in `getSMPWR()` for your local setup.
+I my setup I have to sum all three phases and save them to SMPWR.

 ## Installation